 - Marinades and sauces: White vinegar gives an extra zing of flavor to marinades and sauces.
 In marinades, the acid in the vinegar also functions as a tenderizing agent for meats, seafood and vegetables.

 - Baking: White vinegar can be used alongside baking soda as a leavening agent for baked goods.
 The acidic vinegar reacts with the alkaline baking soda and releases carbon dioxide gas that helps baked goods rise.

 - Cheesemaking: Some cheeses can be crafted from milk and white vinegar.
 When added to milk, acidic vinegar alters the milk proteins, allowing the curds and whey to separate.
 The result is a mild, soft cheese.

-Summary White vinegar’s culinary applications include pickling, baking, marinades and cheesemaking.
+White vinegar’s culinary applications include pickling, baking, marinades and cheesemaking.
 The flavor is strong, so start with small amounts if you’re using it for the first time.